Battle of Shaykan

-The Battle of Shaykan was fought between Anglo-Egyptian forces under the command of Hicks Pasha and forces of Muhammad Ahmad, the self-proclaimed Mahdi, in the woods of Shaykan near Kashgil near the town of El-Obeid on 3–5 November 1883.
+The Battle of Shaykan was fought between Egyptian forces under the command of Hicks Pasha and the forces of Muhammad Ahmad, the self-proclaimed Mahdi, in the woods of Shaykan near Kashgil near the town of El-Obeid during 3–5 November 1883.

 Background

 After the Mahdi retreated into Kordofan in 1881 he started to raise an army there and in Darfur.
 A force of 4,000 was sent to capture him, but it was ambushed near El Obeid and destroyed, and all of its equipment captured.
-The Mahdi's forces had grown spectacularly, and by 1883 British sources placed their size at 200,000, although that is almost certainly an overestimate.
+The Mahdi's forces had grown spectacularly, and by 1883 British sources placed their size at 200,000, although that was almost certainly an overestimate.

 The Egyptian Governor, Rauf Pasha, decided that the only solution to the growing rebellion was a fight, and against the advice of his British advisors started to raise an army of his own.
 He hired a number of European officers to lead his force, placing them under the command of William "Billy" Hicks, a retired colonel who had experience in India and Abyssinia.
 Hicks' force was composed mostly of Egyptian soldiers who had been imprisoned after fighting in the Urabi Revolt.
 They were released for service in Sudan and accordingly showed little inclination to fight.
-They initially stayed near Khartoum and met small portions of the Mahdist forces on April 29, near the fort of Kawa, on the Nile, beating them off without too much trouble.
+They initially stayed near Khartoum and met small portions of the Mahdist forces on April 29, near the fort of Kawa, on the Nile, fending them off with little issue.
 Similar skirmishes followed over the next few weeks.

 Later during the summer of 1883 they heard that the Mahdi himself was besieging El Obeid, a small town set up by the Egyptians some years earlier and now the capital of Kordofan.
 The Egyptian officials decided to capture him and, despite Hicks' reluctance, planned an expedition from their current location at Duem on the Nile to El Obeid, about 200 miles away.